rosin-project/rosinstall_generator_time_machine/README.md

 Installation consists of cloning the Github repository to a suitable location.

+Make sure to have the required Python modules available to you: check `requirements.txt` or run `pip install -r requirements.txt` (using a virtualenv is recommended).

 Now run the `build.sh` script in the `docker` sub directory.
 This should build a Docker image containing the runtime infrastructure.

 At this point setup is complete and the tool can be used.